DnD 5e - Practical Guide to Multiclassing

 - : Divine Sense is very situational, and Lay on Hands is heavily dependent on class level.
 You can use it to remove diseases/poisons, but doing so costs an entire class level worth of points so you're not going to do it often.
 The Paladin's initial proficiencies are comparable to the Fighters, but unless you plan to take a second level of paladin the Fighter is typically a better choice.

-- : Two levels of paladin can turn the Sorcerer and the Warlock into serious martial threats.
+If you're a Charisma-based spellcaster like a sorcerer or warlock multiclassing into paladin and you're using the Optional Class Features, consider Fighting Style (Blessed Warrior) to get some Charisma-base cleric spells like Guidance and Word of Radiance. : Two levels of paladin can turn the Sorcerer and the Warlock into serious martial threats.
 Divine Smite with an abundant pool of spell slots behind it is a terrifying pile of damage output, especially if you can score critical hits with some frequency.
 Fighting Style is great on any character, especially martial ones, and the Paladin's spellcasting includes several excellent options even among the 1st-level spells.

 - : Divine Health is situationally useful.
 The benefits of your Sacred Oath vary, but since every oath gets Channel Divinity at this level, you're getting a powerful ability that you can use once per Short or Long Rest.